Back

 Social Context and Future Prospects

-In 2013, the science of cloning experienced another major breakthrough when researchers at the Oregon Health & Science University successfully cloned human embryonic stem cells.
+In 2013, the science of cloning experienced another breakthrough when researchers at the Oregon Health and Science University successfully cloned human embryonic stem cells.
 Using nuclear transfer, the scientists implanted the skin of a fetus into the nucleus of an egg before prompting division, creating a ball of cells that includes embryonic stem cells with the same genetic material as the original skin cell.
-The main purpose of the research was not to further the prospect of human cloning, however, but to establish a process to consistently clone stem cells for use in the treatment of diseases and other human ailments.
+The primary purpose of the research was not to further the prospect of human cloning, however, but to establish a process to consistently clone stem cells for use in the treatment of diseases and other human ailments.

 Bibliography